 The 48/96-hour minimum covered stay after childbirth is required by federal law.
 State laws may provide additional requirements for maternity coverage.
-See the HMO Certificate of Insurance listed under "2021 Insured HMOs" on page 109 for more information about maternity coverage.
+See the HMO Certificate of Insurance listed under "2025 Insured HMOs" on page 105 for more information about maternity coverage.

 Call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938 (see the For More Information section for detailed instructions, including TDD and international assistance) within 31 days of the child's birth to add your newborn child to your coverage.
-The health plans will not cover the child after 31 days.
-However, if your 31 day notification period falls within the COVID-19 Outbreak Period, you will have an additional 31 days after the end of the Outbreak Period to make coverage changes.

 Benefits are always available in a medical emergency, whether you use in-network or out-of-network providers.
-A medical emergency is generally defined as a sickness or injury that, without immediate medical attention, could place a person's life in danger or cause serious harm to bodily functions.
+A medical emergency is generally defined as a sickness or injury (including mental health or substance use conditions) that, without immediate medical attention, could place a person's life in danger or cause serious harm to bodily functions.